 Look for tables with weak players who play too many hands in online games.
 Similarly, avoid playing on tables where your opponents match your skills or play better than you—table selection comes when you have the abovementioned strategies.

-- Fold when you are unsure about your hand.
-There’s no point sticking to hand when unsure whether you will win or lose all your money.
+Fold when you are unsure about your hand.
+There is no point sticking to a hand when uncertain, whether you will win or lose all your money.

 To win poker, you should know the good and the bad starting hands.
 Here are some of the best poker starting hands: